 Office of Sustainability will host its sustainability recognition awards program on Wednesday, April 20, 2015 at Walter Hall Rotunda, 5pm-7pm.
 This event is free and open to the public.
-Earth Day is Friday, April 22.
+(Earth Day is Friday, April 22 - the last day of classes)

 This Sustainability Recognition Program is an effort to appropriately recognize Ohio University community members for their contributions to a diverse set of sustainable behaviors on all of OHIO’s campuses during the current fiscal year.
 The individuals and groups nominated and recognized are integral in the advancement of the implementation of the Ohio University Sustainability Plan and Climate Action Plan.
 It is recommended that all nominees are familiar with these plans as they are the basis of evaluation for award winners.
 These awards are open to all OHIO faculty, staff or students on any of Ohio University’s campuses.
 The Innovation Recognition is also open to community groups.